 Youth of today, without Bible knowledge or conviction, can readily be targeted toward acceptance of ungodly lifestyles condemned in God's Word.
 They are easily influenced because of a lost generation concept in which little regard is given towards older generational instruction.

-We are seeing the wisdom of an older generation being brushed aside; as newly proclaimed ways of a younger generation are being adopted.
-The youth of today, spiritual leaders of tomorrow, can become a valuable asset to society; if nourished in the Word of God, and passed from one generation to another.
+We are seeing the wisdom of an older generation being brushed aside; with newly proclaimed ways of a younger generation being adopted.
+The youth of today, spiritual leaders of tomorrow, can become a valuable asset to society; if nourished in the Word of God, that is passed from one generation to another.

-Scripture reveals that a newly crowned King: Forsook the counsel of older men, which they had given him, and consulted with the young men that were grown up with him, and which stood before him (1 Kings 12:8).
+Scripture reveals that a newly crowned King: Forsook the counsel of older men, which they had given him (from his father's reign), and consulted with the young men that were grown up with him, and which stood before him (1 Kings 12:8).

-For he spoke to the people after (or according to) the counsel of the young men, saying, My father made your yoke heavy, and I will add to your yoke: my father chastised you with whips, but I will chastise you with scorpions (1 Kings 12:14).
+And the king answered the people roughly (harshly), and forsook (rejected) the old men's counsel (advice) that they gave him.
+And he spoke to the them (the people) after (according to) the counsel of the young men, saying, My father made your yoke heavy, and I will add to your yoke: my father also chastised you with whips, but I will chastise you with scorpions (scourges with points) (1 Kings 12:13-14).

-Scripture reveals: And all that generation were gathered together unto their fathers (they had died and joined their ancestors); and there was another generation after them, which knew not the Lord, nor yet the works which he had done for Israel (Judges 2:10).
+Scripture reveals: And all that generation were gathered together unto their fathers (died and joined their ancestors); and there was another generation after them, which knew not the Lord, nor yet the works which he had done for Israel (Judges 2:10).

 Scripture reveals: Take heed to yourself, and keep your soul diligently lest you forget the things which your eyes have seen, and lest they depart from your heart all the days of your life: but teach them your sons, and your sons' sons (Deuteronomy 4:9).

-Scripture reveals: You (the believer in Christ) are the salt of the earth: but if the salt has lost its savor (or flavor) wherewith (or by what) shall it be salted?
+Scripture reveals: You (the believer in Christ) are the salt of the earth: but if the salt has lost its savor (flavor) wherewith (by what) shall it be salted?
 It is thenceforth good for nothing, but to be cast out, and to be trodden under foot of men (Matthew 5:13).

 If one loses their God-given testimony, their zeal and affection being cast aside, they become susceptible to a corrupt nature, no longer upholding once godly values, bringing a reproach on Christianity rather than glorify God.

 Scripture reveals: For he beholds himself, and goes his way, and straightway forgets what manner of man he was (James 1:24).
-A Bible commentary noted: He takes a slight glance of himself and departs.
+It was noted that such takes a slight glance of himself and departs.
 He forgets his spots, blemishes, and imperfections.
-Being a sight hearer of the Word of God; he is not concerned enough to practice what he hears.
-Though he observers some things amiss in himself; when the discourse if over, he goes his way and thinks no more about it.
+Being a slight hearer of the Word of God; he is not concerned enough to practice what he hears.
+Though he observers some things amiss in himself; when the discourse is over, he goes his way and thinks no more about it.

-Biblical terms such as sanctification (being set apart unto God), righteousness (doing what is right in the sight of God), and holiness (without which no man shall see the Lord), are being cast aside (as one who beholds himself in a mirror and goes his way with no desire for change), with acceptance of worldly attributes that seem to be more in tune with today's culture.
+Biblical terms such as sanctification (being set apart unto God), righteousness (doing what is right in the sight of God), and holiness (without which no man shall see the Lord), are being cast aside (as one who beholds himself in a mirror and goes his way with no desire for change), with acceptance of worldly attributes to be more tuned into today's culture.

-Scripture reveals: Wherefore I was grieved (or angry) with that generation, and said, They do always err (or go astray) in their heart; and they have not known my ways (Hebrews 3:10).
-A Bible commentary noted: This speaks of a generation which displeased God; taking no notice of their sinful ways, which was the cause of God's indignation, with their unbelief, ingratitude, and committing of idolatry.
+Scripture reveals: Wherefore I was grieved (angry) with that generation, and said, They do always err (go astray) in their heart; and they have not known my ways (Hebrews 3:10).
+It was noted this speaks of a generation which displeased God; taking no notice of their sinful ways, which was the cause of God's indignation, with their unbelief, ingratitude, and committing of idolatry.

-Scripture reveals: Tell your children of it, and let your children tell their children, and their children another generation (Joel 1:3).
-The prophet Joel was instructing the people to never forget the devastation of the locust plague punishing the people for their disobedience to God; not to wipe it clear of their memory, but use it as a reminder to not make the same mistake again.
+Scripture reveals: Tell your children of it (the locus plague in Judah), and let your children tell their children, and their children another generation (Joel 1:3).
+The prophet Joel was instructing the people to never forget the devastation of the plague punishing the people for their disobedience to God; not to wipe it clear of their memory, but use it as a reminder to not make the same mistake again!